DataWithMowa/TPH_Whatsapp_Group_Analysis/README.md

 <img src="Charts/top7_active.png" alt="Top Contributors Chart" width="700">

-> The group has a core of highly active participants who drive conversations.
+The group has a core of highly active participants who drive conversations.
 Dr. Josh, Zemnaan, and Sharon stand out for their consistent engagement on the group over the last four months.
-It's also encouraging to see other contributors like Rotimi, Pope Delvan(449), Genesis (432), etc..
+It's also encouraging to see other contributors like Rotimi, Pope Delvan(449), Genesis (432), etc.

 ---